 After the initial training a first round of judgments is organised, called rangefinding.
 The material presented to the panel members is a sample of students' work representing the whole range of obtained scores.
 The sampled work is presented in a number of folders, and each folder contains a small number of work samples.
 The work samples within a folder all have similar scores with few variations.
-The work samples within a folder all have similar scores.
+The work samples within a folder are presented in an increasing order of score.
 The folders are presented also in increasing order of the scores of the work samples they contain.
 For a test with a maximum score of 55, one could prepare 10 folders with three works per folder, such that works with 30 different scores are represented to all panel members.